Jean-Marie Haessle: Early life

-In 1970, Jean-Marie and his wife, Lucienne, moved to Westbeth, the recently opened artist-in-residence space.
+In 1970, Haessle and his wife, Lucienne, moved to Westbeth, the recently opened artist-in-residence space.
 They were among the first people to move into the Artists' Housing in 1970 and considered themselves urban pioneers in an area of vacant warehouses, the abandoned West Side Elevated Highway, and rotting piers.
 The couple stayed there for three years before moving to SoHo, a loft that he currently still resides in.
 That same year, the couple separated.

 Life in New York during the late 1970s and 1980s was a time of vast change and artistic growth.
-Jean-Marie experienced in the formation of what became a new way of living and making art in lower Manhattan.
+Haessle experienced in the formation of what became a new way of living and making art in lower Manhattan.
 In the early 1970s, it was possible to buy a building in the then-rundown area for $500,000.
-Jean-Marie and a group of artists invested all their savings to purchase one of the last manufacturing buildings in SoHo.
-Soon after moving in, Jean-Marie and Lucienne separated.
-Living in lower Manhattan, Jean-Marie met and befriended others artists: Bernar Venet, Arman, Basquiat, Louise Bourgeois which he often met at Fanneli Cafe.
+Haessle and a group of artists invested all their savings to purchase one of the last manufacturing buildings in SoHo.
+Soon after moving in, Haessle and Lucienne separated.
+Living in lower Manhattan, Haessle met and befriended others artists: Bernar Venet, Arman, Basquiat, Louise Bourgeois which he often met at Fanneli Cafe.
 Dorothea Tanning and Ron Gorchov, at the time, they lived on Broome Street.
 His neighbor, Donald Judd occupying an entire building which today is his foundation.

 "30 Ans de Peinture," by David Shapiro art historian and poet, published a poem in 1995 dedicated to the artist.

-Rebuilding a connection with France, Jean-Marie exchanged apartments with another artist from Lyon.
+Rebuilding a connection with France, Haessle exchanged apartments with another artist from Lyon.
 Exposure to the French art market was also mirrored by the growth in sales in New York.

-Mizuma & Kips Gallery has represented Haessle at multiple art fairs in the US and Korea.
+Mizuma & Kips Gallery has represented Haessle at multiple art fairs in the U.S. and Korea.

+Haessle later lived in SoHo, Manhattan.
+He died on 16 April 2024, at the age of 84.